bertiqwerty/aoc2020/README.md

-# aoc2020
+# Advent of Code 2020
-Advent of code for learning RUST
+For learning @rust-lang